 - Interest earned from a PPF account is tax-free.

-As of Apr 2019, current(July 2019 – Sep 2019) rate of interest is 7.9%.
+As of Feb 2020, current(Apr 2020 – Jun 2020) rate of interest is 7.1%.
 Government revises ppf interest rate quarterly.
 Interest is calculated every month and paid on yearly basis.

 The maturity period for a PPF account is 15 years, after which it can be retained by extending the maturity period of one or more blocks of 5 years each.